whatdoesthequantsay/whatdoesthequantsay.github.io/_drafts/2014-03-08-what_does_mean_really_mean.md

 proportion.
 Similarly, the proportion of New York County residents who pay more than 50% of their national income is 13% lower than the national proportion.
-The typical New Yorker actually spends *less* of her income on rent than the typical American at large.
-This is most like due to two factors:
+The typical New Yorker actually spends *less* of her income on rent than the typical American at large!
+This is most like due to three factors:

 1. Exceptionally high real estate prices in New York cause a majority of working professionals rent, even with inome from jobs from